FDGiustina/C-Data-structures-and-Useful-Algorithms/README.md

 # C Data Structures/Useful Algorithms

-A collection of API's for many data structures and a handful of useful algorithms implemented in the C language.
+A collection of API's for many data structures and useful algorithms implemented in the C language.